NFT Liquidity

 This approach unlocks liquidity that order books structurally cannot discover:

 • No currency required.
-Participants trade asset-for-asset.
+Collectors trade asset-for-asset.
 A collector with a rare CryptoPunk but no ETH can still acquire a new piece -- they just need to be part of a viable coordinated trade.

 • Subjective value is preserved.
 A rare-trait NFT finds its value not through the general market but through a specific collector who values that trait.
-The trade routes the asset to the participant who values it most.

 • Stale inventory activates.
 An NFT listed for 6 months without a buyer may have no one willing to pay its price in ETH -- but it might be exactly what another collector wants in exchange for their own stale asset.